 The research question was as followed: to what degree does governing lead to the radicalization of discourse by populist leaders and how do institutional makeup and the third/fourth wave of populism influence this relationship?

-To answer this research question five hypotheses where formulated.
-The first one focusing on the radicalization of populist actors due to governing power.
+To answer this research question five hypotheses were formulated.
+The first one focuses on the radicalization of populist actors due to governing power.
 The second and third hypotheses addressed to what degree the third and fourth wave of populism influenced the degree to which actors radicalized.
 Finally, the fourth and fifth hypotheses discussed how the institutional setting could affect the radicalization of populist leaders.

 H1 was worded so that both staying radical and becoming more radical after obtaining governing power would confirm the hypothesis.
 The former turned out to be the case for Umberto Bossi and Salvini.
-After using scientific research as amputated data for Bossi’s speech, it was found that he did in fact stay equally populist once becoming part of the government.
+After using scientific research as imputated data for Bossi’s speech, it was found that he did in fact stay equally populist once becoming part of the government.
 Salvini scored lower on populism than Bossi, but stayed as populist in government as he was during his time in opposition.
 Trump was the only one that became more populist after winning the presidency.
 Therefore, all evidence points towards the confirmation of H1.

 The second hypothesis states that populist parties in the opposition, that are part of the fourth wave, will be less radical in terms of discourse than populist parties that arose within the context of the third wave.
-Once again the evidence pointed to the confirmation of the hypothesis.
-With Bossi getting a 1 on populism and both Salvini and Trump a 0.5 when averaging there speeches.
+Once again, the evidence pointed to the confirmation of the hypothesis.
+With Bossi getting a 1 on populism and both Salvini and Trump a 0.5 when averaging their speeches.
 Even though when rounding up the results would be the same, a difference of 0.5 was found to be significant on a 0-2 scale.

 H3 holds that populist parties in government will be less radical in terms of discourse if they are part of the fourth wave versus when they are part of the third.
 The evidence regarding this expectation was mixed.
-Bossi who represented the third wave of populism was more populist in government than Salvini who is part of the fourth wave of populism.
+Bossi, who represented the third wave of populism, was more populist in government than Salvini who is part of the fourth wave of populism.
 However, Trump was equally populist as Bossi, even though he is also part of the fourth wave of populism.
-In summation H3 was mostly confirmed.
+In summation, H3 was mostly confirmed.
 As Trump being equally populist was probably due to him functioning in a different institutional context.

 Both H4 and H5 address this institutional context.
 With H4 stating the following: populist leaders in a presidential system will be more radical in terms of their discourse than their parliamentary counterparts when they are part of the opposition.
 This is the only hypothesis that was outright rejected.
 Trump was equally populist during his run for president as Salvini was in the opposition.
 Bossi proved to be more populist than Trump.
 Therefore, all evidence points to the opposite of H4.

 H5 was similar to H4, but focused on how party leaders behaved in government and the relationship with the institutional makeup.
 For this hypothesis the evidence was undecisive.
-With Trump actually being more populist than Salvini, but equally populist as Bossi.
+With Trump being more populist than Salvini, but equally populist as Bossi.
 It was expected that Bossi would score higher in terms of populism than Salvini, due to him being part of the third wave.
 When comparing Salvini and Trump, who are both part of the fourth wave, Trump who functions in a presidential system was more populist.
 Therefore, H5 is mostly confirmed.

 Discussion